jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 \end{align*}
 $$

-By contrast, the outside-in traversal means that we apply the chain rule in reverse accumulation mode, which more commonly is referred to as _backpropagation_:
+By contrast, the reverse accumulation mode performs the outside-in traversal of the chain rule, which more commonly is referred to as _backpropagation_:

 $$
 \begin{align*}